Managing Students

 - Add or remove friend requests.

-- Toggle the ADHD / special needs flag.
+- Toggle the special requirements flag.

 - Delete the student entirely.
 This also removes them from any friend requests, preferences, or restrictions they were part of.